j-andrews7/j-andrews7.github.io/_pages/project-archive.md

 classes: wide
 ---

-Below are links to many of my projects, professional or otherwise.
+Below are links to projects I created and maintain or contributed to, professional or otherwise.
 Some may be in progress.